leicester-observatories/leicester-observatories.github.io/pages/info.md

 ---

-Currently in our two observatories there is a [20 inch planewave CDK20 telescope](https://planewave.com/products/cdk20-f6-8-ota/) named πCETL in one observatory & a 12 inch Meade LX200 Schmidt-Cassegrain telescope in the other.
+Currently in our two observatories there is a [20 inch Planewave CDK20 telescope](https://planewave.com/products/cdk20-f6-8-ota/) named πCETL in one observatory & a 12 inch Meade LX200 Schmidt-Cassegrain telescope in the other.
 It is one of the UK's largest and most advanced astronomical teaching facilities.
-The details for both of the telescopes and the CCD camera on the planewave telescope can be found below.
+The details for both of the telescopes and the CCD camera on the Planewave telescope can be found below.

  πCETL telescope |  |
  | ----------- | ----------- |